-7 How to Install your Package File on the Qube 3
+3 How to Install your Package File on the RaQ XTR

-There are two ways that packages can be installed on Qube:
+There are two ways that packages can be installed on the RaQ XTR:

-- manually - update server
+- · manually - update server

-Both these ways provide information about the package, that is, package meta-information, before the user installs the package.
-This meta-information includes fields with the package name, vendor, description, license, and whether package dependencies exists; these fields are described in Table 3.
-This information is needed to properly display in the Qube UI details about the package before its installed.
-To provide this information, this information is included in the package list and the package information directories for each package.
+Each way provide information about the package, that is, package meta-information, before the user installs the package.
+This meta-information includes fields with the package name, vendor, description, license, and whether package dependencies exists; these fields are described in Table 3, "Package List Format," on page 7.
+This information is needed to properly display in UI details about the package before it is installed.
+To provide this information, it is included in the package list and the package information directories for each package.